 Why CMC?

-• The only bilingual media course that prepares you to become next-gen content producers for a globalised world as well as the regional Chinese-speaking markets
+- The only bilingual media course that prepares you to be a next-gen content producer for a globalised world as well as regional Chinese-speaking markets

-• Broad-based curriculum equips you with digital media skills that can be applied across a wide range of platforms, widening career options
+- Broad-based curriculum equips you with digital media skills for a wide range of platforms, widening career options

-• Collaborative projects with leading industry partners such as Our Grandfather Story, Mediacorp and SPH offer real-world learning opportunities
+- Collaborate with leading industry partners such as Our Grandfather Story, Mediacorp and SPH Media for real-world learning

 About CMC